The 25 Top Things to Do in La Paz Mexico + Practical Tips

 The street art of La Paz is just as much an essential part of the town as its cultural landmarks.
 Almost every street in the city features artworks created by local artists.

-In fact, most of the art on the streets of La Paz is an effort to preserve the culture of the city and paint subjects that represent the city the most.
+In fact, most of the art on the streets of La Paz is an effort to preserve the city’s culture and depict subjects that represent it the most.

-You can check out the street art in all of the streets, especially in the city center, the main market, and the parks.
+You can explore the street art in all the streets, especially in the city center, the main market, and the parks.

 Another great way to enjoy street art is by taking a walk along the Malecon.